 - But, what the healthy consumers who opt for skimpy short-term plans may not know is that they will be left without the ACA’s financial protections in case of a medical emergency because short-term plans are not required to limit cost-sharing .
 This could upend economic security for women in short-term plans, as high costs can drive individuals and families into bankruptcy—which happened frequently pre-ACA.

-- The EO also tasks the departments with figuring out how to permit the sale of association health plans, which are not regulated by states and are generally not required to cover essential health benefits, like preventive services.
+- The EO also tasks the departments with figuring out how to permit the sale of association health plans, which often do not offer robust health coverage that helps to meet women’s health needs.
 While these plans may initially seem attractive for small businesses seeking to group together to offer coverage, experience shows that such plans don’t result in strong coverage or consumer protections.
 States, like Washington, that have tried to sell association health plans know they don’t work—Washington’s own Insurance Commissioner notes: “Association health plans often shun the bad risks and stay with the good risks.”
 This means that those with significant health needs would likely not be able to secure the coverage that meets their needs under these plans.
 And, leaving women without coverage for the health services that they need means high out-of-pocket costs, which are especially burdensome for women struggling to make ends meet.